ietfsched/ietfsched/dev-docs/REGRESSION_TEST_PLAN.md

 - Use `onData()` for ListView/AdapterView items

 **IdlingResources**:
-- `NetworkIdlingResource` - Wait for HTTP requests to complete
+- `SyncIdlingResource` - Wait for background sync operations to complete (monitors `HomeActivity.isRefreshing()`)
-- `GeckoViewIdlingResource` - Wait for GeckoView page loads
+- `DatabaseUpdateIdlingResource` - Wait for checkbox state to stabilize after database updates (used for star button)
-- `WebViewIdlingResource` - Wait for WebView page loads
+- `ListQueryIdlingResource` - Wait for ListFragment queries to complete and list/empty view to become visible

 **Test Rules**:
 - `ActivityScenarioRule` - Launch activities for testing